vtex/angular-locale/README.md

 #### localeUpdated.vtex
 - `LocaleService` **triggers** this once it has set `$translate` to use new language and i18n is updated.
+Obs: `setCurrency` is called everytime language/locale gets updated, since it will reset `$locale.NUMBER_FORMATS` each time.

 #### currencyUpdated.vtex
 - `LocaleService` **triggers** this once it has set `$locale` according to current currency configuration.